-It’s a marketing strategy used mostly by pyramid-structured companies for selling products and services, where workers act as both salespeople and buyers and the revenue of an MLM company in India or any other place is then derived from this non-salaried workforce.
+Multi-Level Marketing is a marketing strategy used mostly by pyramid-structured companies for selling products and services, where workers act as both salespeople and buyers and the revenue of an MLM company is then derived from this non-salaried workforce.

-This is done so that MLM companies in India or in the world maintain a steady number of sales, while the burden of having to sell & distribute the product/services is put on the workforce.
+This is done so that MLM companies in India or in the world maintain a steady number of sales, while the burden of having to sell & distribute the product/services is not put on the workforce alone.

-Some of the best MLM company in India include names like Amway, Avon, MaryKay, Forever Living, and the likes, which floated the Indian market with a bid to increase direct sales and provided employment opportunities that aimed at housewives, retired persons, and unemployed people.
+Some of the best MLM companies in India include Amway, Avon, MaryKay, Forever Living, etc. which floated the Indian market with a bid to increase direct sales and provided employment opportunities that aimed at housewives, retired persons, and unemployed people.

-The multi-level marketing or MLM business plan really hit the Indian business industry back in 1995 with global MLM company Oriflame being the flagbearer of network marketing in India.
-Soon Tupperware multi-level marketing was launched and the Indian market was flooded with MLM business opportunities.
+The multi-level marketing or MLM business plan really hit the Indian business industry in 1995 with global MLM company Oriflame being the flagbearer of network marketing in India.
+Soon Tupperware's multi-level marketing was launched and the Indian market was flooded with MLM business opportunities.

-According to DSN, the fastest growing MLM company in India is Amway and seeing the spurring growth in India of so many multi-level marketing companies, let’s understand MLM in depth and read below to know the legality of multi-level marketing in India.
+According to DSN, the fastest growing MLM company in India is Amway.
+And seeing the spurring growth of so many multi-level marketing companies, let’s understand MLM in-depth to know the legality of multi-level marketing in India.

 What is Multi-level Marketing (MLM) in India?

-Multi-level marketing in India is legal and is the broad terminology given to marketing which takes through a distributor network such as a pyramid scheme or a direct selling scheme in India.
+Multi-level marketing in India is a broad terminology given to marketing which takes place through a distributor network such as a pyramid scheme or a direct selling scheme in India.

-It is employed by companies employing direct sales strategies under direct selling guideline 2016 to encourage their existing distributors to recruit new distributors by giving the existing distributors a commission on the sales of the new distributors.
-Some of the famous network marketing company such as Tupperware use a network marketing strategy.
+It is employed by companies employing direct sales strategies under direct selling guidelines 2016 to encourage their existing distributors to recruit new distributors by giving the existing distributors a commission on the sales of the new distributors.
+Some of the famous network marketing companies such as Tupperware use a network marketing strategy.